Watch live stream on Facebook

 - Charging Stations will not be offered this year.
 Please come with devices charged.

 - Childcare will not be offered on-site this year.
 The Annual Conference Committee has done an extensive investigation and exhausted options for providing safe and friendly childcare on-site at the 2023 annual conference.
 We regret the limitations that prevent us from providing on-site childcare.
 Clergy and lay members are encouraged to begin thinking of alternative plans for their children.

 - Applications for Childcare scholarships are now closed.

-- Clergy Session will take place on May 23 at Sycamore UMC.
+- Clergy Session took place on May 23 at Sycamore UMC.
 Click here for more information.
-Sign up for Clergy Session occurs during registration.

 - Display Tables applications are closed.
 See Printed Materials and Media section below for other ways to share information.

 - The cost is $50 per eight-foot table, and electricity is not available.
 Display tables will be open all three days in the Nirvana Threshold, and assignments will be made after May 25.
 View the guidelines here.

 - Send questions to George Groves at email@example.com.

 - Hotel Registrations will be available at Renaissance Schaumburg.
 The rate is $169 plus 11% tax.
 Click here for the link for registrations.
 Rooms are available to be reserved Mon., June 5 - Wed., June 7.
 Registration block prices can change after April 11.

 - Laity Session will take place on June 6 at 9:00 am.
 Sign up for Laity Session occurs during registration.